nilsvu/Evergreen/README.md

 - A `FileHandler` writes the records to a file.
 - A `StenographyHandler` appends the record to an array in memory.

-> You can override `emitRecord:` in you own subclass to implement any custom behaviour you like, e.g. send it to a server.
+> You can override `emit` in you own subclass to implement any custom behaviour you like, e.g. send it to a server.

 Evergreen's `defaultLogger` has a `ConsoleHandler` attached by default, so every event in its hierarchy will be logged to the console.
 You can easily add additional handlers, by appending them to an appropriate logger's `handlers` array: